AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     promise.then((value) => console.log(value));
     ```

+    Promises are used to handle asynchronous operations.
+They provide an alternative approach for callbacks by reducing the callback hell and writing the cleaner code.

     The action flow of a promise will be as below,

     ![Screenshot](images/promises.png)

-42. ### Why do you need a promise

-    Promises are used to handle asynchronous operations.
-They provide an alternative approach for callbacks by reducing the callback hell and writing the cleaner code.

-43. ### What are the three states of promise
+41. ### What are the three states of promise

     Promises have three states: